What to Look for When Buying an RV GPS

 Garmin DezlCam LMTHD 6-Inch Truck Navigator

-The Garmin DezlCam is intended for commercial or industrial vehicles like 18-wheelers, but this makes using an RV with it even better.
-This is especially beneficial for larger RVs, which need even more care taken when the system plots a course.
+The Garmin DezlCam is intended for commercial or industrial vehicles up to and including 18-wheelers.
+This makes this GPS navigation for RV travel even better and is especially beneficial for larger RVs where even more care is needed when plotting a route.

-The DezlCam also includes a built-in dash cam that records in better quality than the touchscreen displays.
-However, like other high-end devices, it can be a bit complicated to use, which is not made easier with a smaller screen.
+However, like other high-end devices, it can be complicated to use, which is not made any easier by the smaller screen.

 PROs